Oracle Functions#

 no

 If set to true, Lithops will automatically build a new runtime, including the function’s code, instead of transferring it through the storage backend at invocation time.
-This is useful when the function’s code size is large (in the order of 10s of MB) and the code does not change frequently
+This is useful when the function’s code size is large (on the order of tens of MB) and the code does not change frequently

 Test Lithops#

-Once you have your compute and storage backends configured, you can run a hello world function with:
+Once you have your compute and storage backends configured, you can run a Hello World function with:

 lithops hello -b oracle_f -s oracle_oss